russgooday/React-Firebase/tripago/README.md

 ### useEffect
 In the tutorial the [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) hook was used to fetch a list of trip locations and prices.

-The useEffect hook, takes a function that by default will be called on each render of the component.
+It takes a function that by default will be called on each render of the component.

 **Dependencies**